wyoming5615/taste_of_cyber/01_introduction/README.md

 # Introduction
 This topic is presented by Basil Manoussos and we will hear what cyber security means from the Cyber Academy; track cybercrime in our Security Operations Centre.
 Meet Satisnet who specialise in cyber security analyst skills and development.

+## Morning Session:
+This will provide an introduction to the course.

+## Afternoon Session:
+This will investigate some crime.